Paulymorphous/Facial-Emotion-Recognition/README.md

 1.Introduction.
 2.prerequisites.
 3.How to run:
-   a.Replicating the model.
+  a.
+Replicating the model.
-   b.Live Emotion Recognition.
+  b.
+Live Emotion Recognition.
 4.Future Iterations.

 ## 1.Introduction